 This Mocha Granola is full of chocolate, coffee, and almonds.
 It makes a great late-night snack, breakfast, or afternoon pick-me-up!

-I’ve saved a special recipe for today.
-This. mocha. granola.
+This mocha granola.
 I don’t even know where to start.
 It satisfies my cravings for both coffee and chocolate.
 In crunchy, oaty, granola form.
 With a splash of milk, it’s perfection.
 Some of the coffee-chocolate mixes in with the milk, and there are the dark chocolate bits, and the crunchy mocha oats and almonds… you get the idea.

 Like all of my granola recipes, you can easily make this in less than 20 minutes.
 The best thing about this recipe?
 It can pass for breakfast, snack, dessert… maybe even dinner?
 You love breakfast for dinner, right?